Exactly solvable conformal field theories

 where the overall sign comes from $\prod_\pm \frac{\cos \pi\beta(P_1\pm P_2-P_3)}{\cos\pi\beta(\bar P_1\pm \bar P_2-P_3)} = \prod_\pm (-1)^{s_1\pm s_2} = -1$.
 This agrees with Eq. \eqref{sh-mp} with $\bar P_3=P_3$ and $(-)^{2s_2}=-1$.
 If we now shift the diagonal field, our ansatz leads to

 Now this ratio differs from Eq. \eqref{sh-mp} with $\bar P_1=P_1$ by an overall sign.
-In the case of D-series minimal models, let us cancel this sign .
-Since diagonal fields are now degenerate, they can be labelled by Kac indices, and subjected to the field renormalization $V^d_{\langle r,s\rangle}\to (-)^{\frac{r+1}{2}} V^d_{\langle r,s\rangle}$.
+In the case of D-series minimal models, let us cancel this sign.
+Diagonal fields are degenerate in this case, so they can be labelled by Kac indices, and subjected to the field renormalization $V^d_{\langle r,s\rangle}\to (-)^{\frac{r+1}{2}} V^d_{\langle r,s\rangle}$.
 This renormalization flips the sign of Eq. \eqref{sh-mp}, while leaving the other shift equations unchanged.
 As a result, the ansatz \eqref{cdnn} is now a solution of the shift equations.
 On the other hand, $C_{P_{(r_1,s_1)},P_{(r_2,s_2)},P_{(r_3,s_3)}}$ is no longer a solution of the shift equations for the diagonal 3-point structure constant: the solution has an extra sign prefactor,

 where $C_{P_1,P_2,P_3}$ is given in Eq. \eqref{bc}.

 Now that we know the 3-point structure constants for D-series minimal models, let us deduce generalized D-series minimal models.
 As argued in Section \ref{sec:gdmm}, this amounts to taking the limit $P_{(r_1,s_1)}\to P_1\in\mathbb{R}$ in the diagonal sector.
 This is easily done in the case of $C_{P_1,(r_2,s_2),(r_3,s_3)}$, which is a meromorphic function of $P_1$, and is therefore still valid in the limit.
 When it comes to the diagonal 3-point structure constant \eqref{cdmm}, the sign prefactor does not have a smooth limit, and the structure constant becomes a distribution in the limit \cite{rib19},